Yuri Orlov, physicist who became a symbol of Soviet dissent, dies at 96

 His wife, Sidney Orlov, confirmed the death but did not give a precise cause.

 Like his contemporary Andrei Sakharov, a father of the Soviet hydrogen bomb who later won the Nobel Peace Prize, Dr. Orlov was both an eminent physicist and a champion of free speech and human rights.
-He examined the building blocks of matter, co-founded the Soviet branch of Amnesty International and organized what is widely considered Russia’s oldest human rights organization, the Moscow Helsinki Group.
+He examined the building blocks of matter, helped launch the Soviet branch of Amnesty International and organized what is widely considered Russia’s oldest human rights organization, the Moscow Helsinki Group.

 As a result of his advocacy efforts he was harassed, jailed and sentenced to hard labor and exile in Siberia, where he endured illness and isolation before being freed as part of a prisoner swap orchestrated by President Ronald Reagan and Soviet leader Mikhail Gorbachev.
 He immigrated to the United States having lost weight, partly because of hunger strikes, and having picked up a new habit, smoking, from his time in jail.